kiraventom/SayNoToNemezida/README.md

 # sntn
-Say No To Nemezida is a tool that helps to avoid the VK algorithm called Nemezida.
+Say No To Nemezida -- app that helps content creators of VKontakte to bypass destructive algorithm "Nemezida".
+Deprecated, new version at https://github.com/psvavvon/SNTN3
-Deprecated, authorization method is outdated.